-If you look beyond the confines of time and money, there are multiple reasons for why you should (or shouldn’t) develop your own eLearning content that should be considered.
+If you look beyond the confines of time and money, there are multiple reasons for and against creating your own eLearning content that should be considered.

 To determine what the best decision will be for your business, weigh the advantages and disadvantages of outsourcing eLearning content development listed below.